balajivis/modern-ai-pro/README.md

 ## Usage

-1. Run the Flask application:
+1. Download the latest dataset from: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset -- I have a .csv already included, just in case.

+2. Train the model:
     ```bash
+    python train-heartdisease.py
+    ```

+3. Run the Flask application:
+    ```bash
     python app-heart.py
     ```

-2. Open a browser and go to `http://127.0.0.1:5000/`.
+4. Open a browser and go to `http://127.0.0.1:5000/`.
 Input the required health metrics and get a prediction on the likelihood of heart disease.

 ## Contribute